LawrenceWarren/KoMo2/README.md

 #### Operating _KoMo2_

-_KoMo2_ is simply an interface for _Jimulator_ - if there is some action you would like to perform on _Jimulator_, there is a button in _KoMo2_ for it:
+Below is a clear description on how to utilise _KoMo2_.

 ##### Selecting, compiling, and loading an ARM assembly file

-You must write your own ARM assembly programs (_.s_ file extension) in an external text editor, and save them to somewhere on your filesystem.
+You must write your own ARM assembly programs (`.s` file extension) in an external text editor, and save them on your filesystem.

-In the top right corner of _KoMo2_ there is a button labelled "Select File", which will open a fill browser that allows you to select any _.s_ file.
+In the top right corner of _KoMo2_ there is a button labelled "Select File", which will open a file browser that allows you to select any `.s` file on your system.

-Once a file is selected, a label below this button will display the file name and a button below this, labelled "Compile & Load", will create a compiled _.kmd_ file in the same directory, which will subsequently be loaded into _Jimulator_ automatically.
+Once a file is selected, press the button labelled "Compile & Load", which will create a compiled `.kmd` file in the same directory as your `.s` file, and will automatically load this into the ARM emulator.

-The "Select File" and "Compile & Load" buttons are only accessible while _Jimulator_ is in certain states, and can be executed using the shortcuts **Ctrl+L** and **CTRL+R** respectively.
+The "Select File" and "Compile & Load" buttons are only accessible while _KoMo2_ is in certain states, and can be executed using the shortcuts **Ctrl+L** and **CTRL+R** respectively.

-#### Commencing, pausing, and resuming _Jimulator_ execution
+#### Commencing, pausing, and resuming execution

-Once a program has been compiled and loaded into _Jimulator_, execution of the program can commence.
+Once a program has been compiled and loaded into the ARM emulator, execution of the program can commence.

-A button at the top of the screen with a green play symbol will commence execution of _Jimulator_.
-Upon clicking this button, the button will display a blue pause symbol.
-Upon clicking this button execution will pause and the program will pause executing.
+There is a button on the bar at the top of the screen which displays a green play symbol.
+Upon clicking this button, the program loaded will begin executing and the button will toggle to display a blue pause symbol.
+Upon pressing again, the program loaded will pauses execution and the button will toggle back to a green play symbol.

-The state of the button will change upon every click, alternating between pausing and playing, and the operation it performs will change similarly.
+The state of the button will change upon every click, alternating between pausing and playing, and the operation it performs will change similarly between commencing, pausing, and resuming execution.

-The commence, pause, and play buttons are only accessible when _Jimulator_ is in certain states, and can be executed using the shortcut **F5**.
+The commence, pause, and play buttons are only accessible when _KoMo2_ is in certain states, and can be executed using the shortcut **F5**.

-#### Perform a single _Jimulator_ execution
+#### Perform a single-step execution

+There is a button on the bar at the top of the screen which displays an arcing blow arrow.
+Upon pressing this button, the ARM emulator will perform perform a single step of execution - whatever instruction is at the memory address indicated by the value in the Program Counter register will be executed - and then stop.

-The single step execution button is only accessible when _Jimulator_ is in certain states, and can be executed using the shortcut **F6**.
+The single step execution button is only accessible when _KoMo2_ is in certain states, and can be executed using the shortcut **F6**.

 #### Halt program execution

+There is a button on the bar at the top of the screen which displays a hollow red square.
+Upon pressing this button, the ARM emulator will be set to a halted state - execution will stop, and will not be allowed to be resumed again, unless the program is recompiled and loaded.

-The halt execution button is only accessible when _Jimulator_ is in certain states, and can be executed using the shortcut **F1**.
+The halt execution button is only accessible when _KoMo2_ is in certain states, and can be executed using the shortcut **F1**.

 #### Reload the program

+There is a button on the bar at the top of the screen which displays a blue arrow pointing to it's own tail in a circular shape.
+Upon pressing this button, the ARM emulator will reset itself - execution will stop and the Program Counter will return to 0, meaning that execution will begin again as if the program was running for the first time.

-The reload program button is only accessible when _Jimulator_ is in certain states, and can be executed using the shortcut **Ctrl+R**.
+The reload program button is only accessible when the _KoMo2_ is in certain states, and can be executed using the shortcut **Ctrl+R**.

-#### Get help & about _KoMo2_

-The about button is accessible in all _Jimulator_ states, and can be executed using the shortcut **F12**.
+#### The register values

+There is a table of 16 rows and 2 columns on the left hand side of the _KoMo2_ GUI.
+This table displays all of the ARM emulator's CPU registers, and the values within them.

+The first 15 registers - labelled `R0` through `R14` - are the values within the general purpose registers of the CPU.

+The final register - labelled `PC` - is the Program Counter, which contains the memory address of the next instruction to execute.
+For each cycle of the ARM CPU, this will change (it will usually increase linearly, but may jump up or down values if meeting a branch instruction)

+If the address within the PC is currently visible in the memory window, it will be highlighted in the memory window.

+As the CPU runs, the values within all of these registers may change depending on how your program utilises them.

+#### The memory window

+The large scrolling window that takes up the majority of the _KoMo2_ GUI is the memory window - this displays what is loaded into the ARM emulator's memory at the time, and at what address.

+You can scroll up and down this window to view a wide range of memory addresses - the ARM emulators address bus is 32-bit.

+As you look at the memory window, you can see red buttons on each row.
+These buttons can be toggled on or off to set breakpoints within the ARM emulator, which will pause execution of the program if the Program Counter reaches that memory address.

+#### The terminal

+As _KoMo2_ performs actions, it may log some outputs.
+These outputs are viewable in the terminal, which takes up the majority of the bottom of the _KoMo2_ GUI.
+The contents of the terminal can be cleared through a nearby button labelled "Clear".

+If you write a program which requests input, you may utilise the singular input box below the terminal window to provide this input.
+Text will not show in the input box - rather it is immediately captured and sent to ARM emulator, which will process the input and display some output into the terminal window in response.